|

 Enlisted Stalham.
 Son of Robert John and Ellen Margaret Leeder,

 of High House, Happisburgh, Norwich.
-Commemorated: JERUSALEM MEMORIAL,
+No known grave.
+Commemorated

 John |